 If you opt out of registering to vote, or if your citizenship has not been confirmed by the RMV, MassHealth, or the Health Connector, you will not be registered to vote.
 If you do not opt out and your citizenship is confirmed, your name, address, and date of birth will be sent to your local election official to be added to the voter list and you will receive mailed confirmation of your registration within 2-3 weeks.

-The State Elections Division will mail out postcard applications for Vote By Mail (VBM) Ballots early in 2024.
+The State Elections Division will mail out postcard applications for Vote By Mail (VBM) Ballots in July, 2026.
 VBM and Absentee Ballots will be mailed to voters who have submitted an application as soon as the ballots are received in the Town Clerk’s Office.
 You may also download a VBM application here.

 Eligibility: